-I’ll be adding published works and projects to which I have contributed/played pivotal roles.
+This page is regularly updated with published works and projects to which I have contributed and/or played pivotal roles.

 This chapter discusses the educational potential of virtual worlds and the challenges faced when using them to facilitate communication and learning.
 Virtual worlds can be a valid means of engaging with and motivating younger audiences in today’s digital culture.
 They provide an authentic context in which students can participate in meaningful learning activities.
 The conclusion states that innovation is needed to successfully implement virtual world learning and technology into the classroom.
 Variables to be considered when embarking on educational design using virtual worlds involve the use of avatars and associated implications, the need for policies to govern the virtual locale, the competences required to design virtual content and activities, and not least attention to hardware and network requirements.

 One of the key challenges facing educators in the cryospheric sciences is to explain to students the processes that operate and the landforms that exist in relatively unfamiliar glacial environments.
 In many cases these environments are also largely inaccessible which can hinder field-based teaching.
 This is particularly the case for en-glacial and sub-glacial hydrology and the closely related topic of sub-glacial glacier dynamics, yet a full understanding of these subject areas is pivotal to overall student understanding of glaciology.
 An ability to visualise these unfamiliar and inaccessible environments offers a potentially powerful tool to assist student conceptualisation and comprehension.
 To address this we have developed a three-dimensional interactive ‘virtual glacier’ simulation model.
 Based on standards and technology established by the rapidly evolving video gaming industry, the user is presented with an interactive real-time three-dimensional environment designed to accurately portray multiple aspects of glacial environments.